Is Costco Wholesale Corporation (COST) a Keeper?

 COST’s Market Performance

-COST stocks went down by -1.31% for the week, with a monthly jump of 10.04% and a quarterly performance of 7.65%, while its annual performance rate touched 21.85%.
-The volatility ratio for the week stands at 1.76% while the volatility levels for the past 30 days are set at 2.09% for Costco Wholesale Corporation.
-The simple moving average for the period of the last 20 days is 1.98% for COST stocks with a simple moving average of 3.81% for the last 200 days.
+COST stocks went up by 3.21% for the week, with a monthly jump of 7.11% and a quarterly performance of 11.83%, while its annual performance rate touched 22.12%.
+The volatility ratio for the week stands at 1.91% while the volatility levels for the past 30 days are set at 1.91% for Costco Wholesale Corporation.
+The simple moving average for the period of the last 20 days is 3.38% for COST stocks with a simple moving average of 6.14% for the last 200 days.

 Analysts’ Opinion of COST